 Where a lessor requires the execution of a written residential tenancy agreement or a memorandum of a residential tenancy agreement, the cost of its preparation must be borne by the lessor.

-[Section 55 inserted by No. 60 of 2011 s.
+[Section 55 inserted: No. 60 of 2011 s.
 52.]

 56. Discrimination against tenants with children